ITISFoundation/osparc-simcore/services/README.md

 User login/authentication service...

-### computation

-Computational services...

 ### director

 The director is responsible for making dynamic services and computational services available in a docker registry to the workbench application.
 It is also responsible for starting and stopping such a service on demand.
 A service may be composed of 1 to N connected docker images.

-### jupyter

-This is a third party service based on jupyter notebook images.
-It brings the jupyter notebook in the osparc workbench.

-### modeling

-This is a service providing 3D modeling capabilities.

 ### web